vnayar/openapi-client/README.md

 Initially, this library was developed in order to support the generation of a client for the Stripe API, however, it is intended to be a general tool usable for all OpenAPI specifications.

+Many notable companies, such as Amazon, Google, Microsoft, Slack, and many more publish public OpenAPI specifications that can be used by this library to generate D clients.
+A more comprehensive list of public OpenAPI specifications can be found at [APIs.guru](https://apis.guru/).

 ## Current Features

 1. An executable that, when given an OpenAPI3 JSON specification file, writes a client in D.